© Qiaozhi Li.

 During the 1950s, India was under the strong influence of the Western modernism architecture movement, which ushered India into the largest development and construction period in its history.
 The period was marked by the rise of Chandigarh, where a large number of Western architects such as Le Corbusier and Louis Kahn began to create a regional modern architecture.

-Twenty years later, Balkrishna Vithaldas Doshi (1927) and Charles Correa (1930–2015), local Indian architects influenced, began to stand at the center stage of architecture.
+Twenty years later, local Indian architects such as Balkrishna Vithaldas Doshi (1927) and Charles Correa (1930–2015) began to stand at the center stage of architecture.
 Although directly influenced by Western education, they were not satisfied with modernism.
 They dug deeply into their magical land with rich history, culture, and diverse climate conditions, feeling the natural wind, flowing water, and honest people.
 The buildings they designed are deeply rooted in local conditions, creating a modern interpretation of the ancient Indian culture.

 At the same time, in Sri Lanka, Geoffrey Bawa also used his own method to interpret traditional elements and regionalize modern architecture.
 He dissolved the limit between indoor and outdoor, landscape and architecture.
 He developed a set of traditions, related architecture to its site, and connected past and future.

-During the trip I will first observe the buildings which were designed by early Western architects in India to try to understand their approach.
+During the trip I will first observe the buildings that were designed by early Western architects in India to try to understand their approach.
 Then I will visit architectural projects designed by Doshi, Correa, and Bawa and consider what real regionalism means to these local architects.
-During the ongoing globalization, with a modern Western ideology deeply rooted, I will try to understand how local architects can effectively create their own local architecture and define a nation’s path to regionalism.
+During the ongoing globalization, with a modern Western ideology deeply rooted, I will try to understand how local architects can effectively create their own local architecture and define the nation’s regionalism path.

 Qiaozhi Li